dotnet/docs/docs/standard/tour.md

 # Tour of .NET

 .NET is a general purpose development platform.
-It has several key features, such as multiple programming languages, asynchronous and concurrent programming models, and native interoperability which enable a wide range of scenarios across multiple platforms.
+It has several key features, such as support for multiple programming languages, asynchronous and concurrent programming models, and native interoperability which enable a wide range of scenarios across multiple platforms.

 This article offers a guided tour through some of the key features of the .NET platform.
 See the [.NET Architectural Components](components.md) topic to learn about the architectural pieces of .NET and what they're used for.

 ## How to run the code samples

-To learn how to set up a development environment to run the code samples, check out the [Getting Started](get-started.md) topic.
+To learn how to set up a development environment to run the code samples, see the [Getting Started](get-started.md) topic.
 Copy and paste code samples from this page into your environment to execute them.

 ## Programming languages